vmihalko/ksh/src/cmd/ksh93/README-AUDIT.md

 compiled with the `SHOPT_AUDIT` option (the default), you must create an audit configuration file on each system to tell ksh93 where to store the audit records and to specify which users are to be audited.
-The configuration file must be readable by the users whose activites are audited.
+The configuration file must be readable by the users whose activities are audited.
 Its default location is `/etc/ksh_audit` but that can be changed in the `SHOPT.sh` file.
 The configuration file should contain a line that defines the file to write the audit records to, followed by the UID of each user whose commands are to